moebiussurfing/ofxSurfingImGui/README.md

 ## 3. DOCKING AND LAYOUT PRESETS ENGINE [WIP]

-Examples to improve the layout of docking spaces.
+Examples to improve the layout of Docking Spaces.

 * Learn to split docking spaces by code, or using mouse control by the user.
-* Engine Manager to create layout presets.
+* Docking helpers. **Engine Manager** to create layout presets.
-* Docking helpers
 <details>
   <summary>3_0_Layout_Docking2</summary>
   <p>

 #### LAYOUT PRESETS ENGINE

-* Fast adding of windows to the Gui Manager.
+* Fast adding of windows to the **Gui Manager**.
-* Auto populates control panels to handle layout presets.
+* Auto populates **Control Panels** to handle layout presets.
 * Cute workflow for Management.
-* You can add parameters to the presets too.
+* You can add extra parameters to the presets too.

 ![image](/docs/3_0_Layout_Docking2.gif?raw=true "gif")
   </p>